-Agios Nikolaos tis Stegis church or Saint Nicholas of the Roof is situated in a central area of the Troodos mountain range, in the upper Solea valley.
-In 1985 UNESCO inscribed the church on its World Heritage List which includes nine other painted Byzantine churches of the Troodos range.
+Agios Nikolaos tis Stegis Church or Saint Nicholas of the Roof is situated in the village of Kakopetria in the Troodos mountain range, in the upper Solea valley.
+In 1985, UNESCO inscribed the church on its World Heritage List which includes nine other painted Byzantine churches of the Troodos range.

 Agios Nikolaos tis Stegis is a significant church of Cyprus as is the only katholicon (monastery church) of an 11th century Byzantine monastery, surviving.
 According to the architecture and art of the monastery, it must have been built during the 11th century, whilst ancient written sources reffering the monastery, date to the 13th and 14th century.

 Architecturally, the church follows the dome cross-in-square type.
 The narthex and the timber roof were subsequent additions.
 The roof dates in the 13th century, it is steep-pitched and is made of a flat type tile which is common in the area of Troodos.
 The narthex was added earlier than the roof, at the beginning of the 12th century.

 Later additions and alternations took place as a result the change of the original appearance of the church.
 In the interior, the walls of the church are decorated with wall-paintings, dating to various periods.
 The number and the importance of the paintings turned the church to a museum of Byzantine painting.
 The earliest decoration dates back to the 11th century.